fredsiika/siika-fashion-brand/README.md

 Please read through our [contributing guidelines](https://github.com/fredsiika/siika-fashion-brand/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 Moreover, if your pull request contains JavaScript patches or features, you must include [relevant unit tests](https://github.com/fredsiika/siika-fashion-brand/tree/master/js/tests).
-All HTML and CSS should conform to the [Code Guide](https://github.com/fredsiika/code-guide), maintained by [Fred Siika](https://github.com/fredsiika).
+All HTML and CSS should conform to the [Code Guide](http://codeguide.co/), maintained by maintained by [Mark Otto](https://github.com/mdo), one of Bootstrap's founders.

 ## Community